Medical Policy: 10.01.02

 policy may not apply to FEP.
 Benefits are determined by the Federal Employee Program.

-Determination of whether a proposed therapy would be considered reconstructive or cosmetic is interpreted in the context of the specific contract language.
+Determination of whether a proposed service would be considered reconstructive or cosmetic is interpreted in the context of the specific contract language.
 A service would be considered to be cosmetic in the absence of a functional impairment.
 Functional impairment could be defined as:

 In accordance with the Women’s Health and Cancer Rights Act of 1998, in patients with breast cancer or a history of breast cancer, all reconstruction of the breast on which a mastectomy was performed, surgery and reconstruction of the other breast to produce a symmetrical appearance, prostheses and treatment of complications of the mastectomy, including lymphedema are considered medically necessary and not subject to prior approval.
 This mandate includes breast disease beyond cancer that medically requires mastectomy for treatment and/or reconstruction (e.g., severe fibrocystic breast disease).